9am

 - 2 min read

-We are obsessed with starting at 9am and I really don’t get it.
+We are obsessed with starting at 9 a.m., and I really don’t get it.

-What we should do instead is take advice from certain weddings.
-The ones that provide buffets instead of the more civilized, and thus correct, table-service.
 Usually, only one table is allowed up at a time to serve themselves.
-Which is of course barbarous.
-But it does avoid a stampede of hungry guests and is an example of sensible staggering.
+This is, of course, barbaric.
+But it does prevent a stampede of hungry guests, and it's a good example of sensible staggering.

 After all, we don’t need to be social.
 We don’t need loving, caring relationships with others.
 They’re just a vulgar indulgence.